activivan/mt-dcwebhook/README.md

 ### Add mod to http_mods

 As this mod uses the Minetest HTTP API to work, it has to be added to the `secure.http_mods` property in the `minetest.conf` file.
-Alternatively it can be added to `secure.trusted_mods`
+Alternatively it can be added to `secure.trusted_mods`.

+***Note:** Due to the need for the Minetest HTTP API, this mod only works on Minetest Servers built with cURL support*